 Phreesia (PHR) Receives a Hold from RBC Capital

-In a report issued on April 20, Sean Dodge from RBC Capital maintained a Hold rating on Phreesia (PHR), with a price target of $21.00.
-The company’s shares closed last Wednesday at $22.30.
+In a report released today, Sean Dodge from RBC Capital maintained a Hold rating on Phreesia (PHR), with a price target of $24.00.
+The company’s shares closed last Friday at $24.20.

 See today’s analyst top recommended stocks >>